Avengers Academy: Marvel's Voices

-Avengers Academy: Marvel's Voices is an ongoing Marvel webcomic written by Anthony Oliveira, with art by Carola Borelli, Bailie Rosenlund, Alba Glez, Pablo Collar, Karen S. Darboe, and Ig Guara.
-It is published by Marvel Comics through their Marvel Unlimited platform.
+Avengers Academy: Marvel's Voices was a Marvel webcomic written by Anthony Oliveira, with art by Carola Borelli, Bailie Rosenlund, Alba Glez, Pablo Collar, Karen S. Darboe, and Ig Guara.
+It was published by Marvel Comics through their Marvel Unlimited platform, with 60 issues published between May 2024 and September 2025.
+The title won the GLAAD Media Award for Outstanding Comic Book at the 37th GLAAD Media Awards in March 2026.

 It is a spin-off of the Marvel's Voices webcomic.
 It focuses on the titular school and the superheroes attending it: Lunella Lafayette (Moon Girl) and Devil Dinosaur, Normie Osborn (Red Goblin), Brielle Brooks (Bloodline), Aaron Fischer (Captain America of the Railways), Shela Sexton (Escapade), and Justin Jin (Kid Juggernaut).

 Publication history

 In June 2024, Marvel announced that it would be launching a new Avengers Academy comic, this time as a webcomic on Marvel Unlimited, under the "Marvel's Voices" banner.
 The last six issues of the original Marvel's Voices webcomic (#95-#100) served as a backdoor pilot and introduced new character, Justin Jin, Kid Juggernaut.
-The webcomic would be weekly, with new issues showing up every Wednesday, and it would be written by Anthony Oliveira and drawn by a number of artists, starting with Carola Borelli and Bailie Rosenlund.
+The webcomic would be weekly, with new issues being published every Wednesday, and it would be written by Anthony Oliveira and drawn by a number of artists, starting with Carola Borelli and Bailie Rosenlund.
 Per Oliveira:

-There’s a school for heroes!
+There's a school for heroes!
 Your favs are the teachers, their legacies are the students, the Savage Land is in the backyard, a vampire lives next door, and God might be in the basement!

-Welcome to the AVENGERS ACADEMY—rising marvels of the next generation from every corner of the Marvel Universe, choosing for themselves what kind of hero they will be and what kind of world they will save!
+Welcome to the Avengers Academy—rising marvels of the next generation from every corner of the Marvel Universe, choosing for themselves what kind of hero they will be and what kind of world they will save!

 Enrollment is beginning for the winter term!

 The series is notable for having a number of queer characters, with Oliveira using the character of Arnie Roth in #21.
 "Arnie Roth feels like an impossible miracle: a queer character created at the absolute height of the AIDS crisis, beating at the heart of Marvel Comics itself in the origin of Steve Rogers.
-To make a gay man Captain America’s closest and dearest friend, a scrappy brawler who knew him before the serum, and who loved him so fiercely before the hero even arose—that, to me, is such an audacious, brave thing for J.M.
+To make a gay man Captain America's closest and dearest friend, a scrappy brawler who knew him before the serum, and who loved him so fiercely before the hero even arose—that, to me, is such an audacious, brave thing for J.M.
 DeMatteis and his creative team to have done.
 I think the courage of that still echoes with us."